What is Effexor?

 Are there lawsuits against the maker of Effexor?

 The families of children born with birth defects after being exposed to Effexor in the womb may be entitled to financial compensation for medical bills and other damages.
-The Effexor lawyers at Hood National Law Group are currently investigating a possible class-action lawsuit against the maker of Effexor, Wyeth Pharmaceuticals and Pfizer Inc.
+The Effexor lawyers at National Injury Help are currently investigating a possible class-action lawsuit against the maker of Effexor, Wyeth Pharmaceuticals and Pfizer Inc.

-If your child was harmed because of this antidepressant medication, contact Hood National Law Group today to speak with a member of our legal team.
+If your child was harmed because of this antidepressant medication, contact National Injury Help today to speak with a member of our legal team.
 We can help you determine if your case qualifies for a possible Effexor class-action lawsuit.
 Call 1-800-214-1010 today for a free initial consultation or use the form on the right-hand side of your screen.